-All-Cause Discontinuation/ Study Retention
+All-Cause Discontinuation/Study Retention

 The 2009 Cochrane systematic review found methadone maintenance treatment to be more effective in retaining patients in treatment compared to therapy with no opioid agonists.
-To analyze treatment retention, the authors of this review stratified the included studies by those conducted before and after 2000.
-Treatment retention was found to be significantly higher with methadone maintenance treatment compared to no opioid agonist therapy in the older studies at six to 32 weeks (68.1% vs. 25.1% RR: 3.05; 95% CI: 1.75 to 5.35, three studies, 505 patients); benefits were greater in the newer studies at four to 24 weeks (73.4% vs. 16.4%; RR: 4.44; 95% CI: 3.26 to 6.04, four studies, 750 patients).98
+To analyze treatment retention, the authors of this review stratified the included studies by those conducted before and after 2000 since they speculated that differences in results occurred over time; however, it is unclear why the authors chose the year 2000 as a cut point and why they did not conduct similar subgroup analyses for the other outcomes (mortality and abstinence).
+Nevertheless, treatment retention was found to be significantly higher with methadone maintenance treatment compared to no opioid agonist therapy in the older studies at six to 32 weeks (68.1% vs. 25.1% RR: 3.05; 95% CI: 1.75 to 5.35, three studies, 505 patients) and even higher in the newer studies at four to 24 weeks (73.4% vs. 16.4%; RR: 4.44; 95% CI: 3.26 to 6.04, four studies, 750 patients).98

 In Fudala et al, 10.1% of patients receiving buprenorphine/naloxone, 3.8% receiving buprenorphine, and 11.0% receiving placebo discontinued from the four-week placebo-controlled trial; reasons for discontinuation were not reported.
 Of the 472 patients assessed for safety in the 48- and 52-week open-label phase of Fudala et al., 385 (81.6%) patients received at least eight weeks and 261 (55.3%) patients received at least six months of treatment with buprenorphine/naloxone.
-The 2014 Cochrane systematic review and meta-analysis of randomized controlled trials of buprenorphine-containing formulations showed treatment with buprenorphine-containing formulations was associated with significantly higher treatment retention compared to placebo at medium doses (65.3% vs 37.6% RR: 1.74; 95% CI: 1.06 to 2.87, four studies, 887 patients) at two to 48 weeks and high doses (65.5% vs. 39.7% RR: 1.82; 95% CI: 1.15 to 2.90, five studies, 1,001 patients) at four to 48 weeks.
+The 2014 Cochrane systematic review and meta-analysis of RCTs of buprenorphine-containing formulations showed treatment with buprenorphine-containing formulations was associated with significantly higher treatment retention compared to placebo at medium doses at two to 48 weeks (65.3% vs 37.6% RR: 1.74; 95% CI: 1.06 to 2.87, four studies, 887 patients) and high doses at four to 48 weeks (65.5% vs. 39.7% RR: 1.82; 95% CI: 1.15 to 2.90, five studies, 1,001 patients).

 Five studies summarized in the 2016 CADTH review comparing buprenorphine/naloxone and methadone reported the percent of patients completing treatment with methadone and buprenorphine/naloxone.
-Three of these studies measured retention at six months and found methadone retained between 46.4% and 74.1% of patients and buprenorphine/naloxone retained between 30.3% and 46.1% of patients; 103-105 two of these studies reported statistical significance favoring methadone (p<0.01).
-103,105
+Three of these studies measured retention at six months and found methadone retained between 46.4% and 74.1% of patients and buprenorphine/naloxone retained between 30.3% and 50.0% of patients103-105; two of these studies reported statistical significance favoring methadone (p<0.01).
+103,105 including 1,129 patients showed 45.7% of patients on methadone maintenance therapy versus 66.5% of patients on no opioid agonist therapy had positive hair or urine analysis at four to 16 weeks of follow-up (RR: 0.66; 95% CI: 0.56 to 0.78).98